-The authorization endpoint described in the section 3.1 of [draft-ietf-oauth-v2] embedded in the Autho4API Authorization Server is used to interact with the Resource Owner and obtain an Authorization Grant through the interface Autho-1.
+The authorization endpoint described in the section 3.1 of [RFC6749] embedded in the Autho4API Authorization Server is used to interact with the Resource Owner and obtain an Authorization Grant through the interface Autho-1.

 The Autho4API Authorization Server can authenticate the Resource Owner prior to the authorization process, using mechanisms out of the scope of this enabler.